nrulizzh/MobileAppPojectGroup6/README.md

 This module encourages continuous practice while gamifying learning to increase student engagement.
-11) Guided Focus Session Module
+11. Guided Focus Session Module
 The guided focus session module helps students improve concentration and study discipline by providing structured study timers and focus guidance.
 Key functionalities:
 Focus timer (Pomodoro-style sessions)

-5.2 User Interface (UI) Components and Interactions The ACE mobile application is designed with a simple, clean, and student-friendly user interface to ensure ease of use for secondary school students.
+#### 2. User Interface (UI) Components and Interactions
+The ACE mobile application is designed with a simple, clean, and student-friendly user interface to ensure ease of use for secondary school students.
 The UI components are structured to minimise complexity while supporting efficient navigation and interaction.
-a) Main Screens and UI Components
+1. Main Screens and UI Components
 Login and Account Setup Screen
 Input fields for email and password